 How get paid to sites work

-If you’re unfamiliar with how GPT (or get-paid-to) websites work, they are online programs in which you can earn rewards for participating in online market research surveys, watching videos, playing games, shopping online, and trying brand name products and services from advertisers.
+If you’re unfamiliar with how GPT sites work, they are online programs in which you can earn rewards for participating in online market research surveys, watching videos, playing games, shopping online, and trying brand name products and services from advertisers.
 All of these activities are directly through their website and after earning a certain amount of points, you can redeem them for PayPal payments, gift cards or even bitcoin.
 GPT websites are free to join and often have millions of members.

 1. Watch out for scams!